Mid Mountains Legal Blog

 5. Child maintenance.

-A parenting plan under the Family Law Act 1975 must be between two parents, but it can also include other persons such as step-parents and grandparents.
+A parenting plan must be between two parents, but it can also include other persons such as step-parents and grandparents.

 Are parenting plans legally binding?

-The limitation of parenting plans is that they are not legally binding.
-If one party does not uphold their side of the agreement, there is no immediate legal recourse for the complying parent..
+Parenting plans are not legally binding: if one party does not uphold their side of the agreement, there is no immediate legal recourse for the complying parent..

 If court proceedings are later initiated, the court must consider the terms of a parenting plan but they are not bound by the terms.
-The court will make the Orders it considers to be in the best interests of the child.
+The court will make the orders that it considers are in the child’s best interests.

-Parenting plans may be preferable to those seeking to spend the least amount of money and avoid entering the court system, while still maintaining control over their parenting arrangement.
+Parenting plans cost the least and the parents avoid entering the court system, while still maintaining control over their parenting arrangement.

 Should I enter into a parenting plan?